ccswbs/hjckrrh/sites/all/modules/google_tag/README.txt

 -------------

-Users in roles with the 'Administer Google Tag Manager' permission will be able to manage the settings for this module.
+Users in roles with the 'Administer Google Tag Manager' permission will be able to manage the module settings and containers for the site.
 Configure permissions as usual at:

  * Administration » People » Permissions
  * admin/people/permissions

-From the module settings page, configure the conditions on which the tags are inserted on a page response.
-Conditions exist for: page paths, user roles, and response statuses.
+From the module settings page, configure the snippet URI and the default conditions on which the tags are inserted on a page response.
+Conditions exist
+for: page paths, user roles, response statuses, and variable realms.
 See:

  * Administration » Configuration » System » Google Tag Manager
+ * admin/config/system/google_tag/settings

+From the container management page, manage the containers to be inserted on a page response.
+Add one or more containers with separate container IDs and the snippet insertion conditions.
+See:

+ * Administration » Configuration » System » Google Tag Manager
  * admin/config/system/google_tag

-The module implements the Variable API, so that settings may be separately configured by realm, thus enabling support for multiple languages and domains.
+The module does NOT implement the Variable API, but does include a realm setting so that containers may be separately configured by realm, thus enabling support for multiple languages and domains.
 If these features are needed, then review the other projects at:

  * https://www.drupal.org/project/variable
  * https://www.drupal.org/project/18n